Before cooking or grilling chicken, you should consider adding some marinade for tenderizing the meat and getting flavorful chicken.

 Whenever there is a leftover marinade, it is better to dispose of it.
 Bacteria present in raw meat might find their way onto the marinate, and if you reuse it on the next meal, you might suffer food poisoning.

-Another thing, the type of container you use for carrying or storing food should have a lid and be airtight.
+Another thing is that the type of container you use for carrying or storing food should have a lid and be airtight.
 The material of the container also matters, and you can use glass containers, resealable bags, and reusable plastic food containers.

 Metal containers or aluminum containers may react with acid marinades and impact the chicken flavor.
 The meat's color might also change due to the reaction.